 Are you a team player?

-A university degree is the most popular way to become a physiotherapist.
-A full-time degree can take three years and a part-time course will take six years.
+A full-time degree BSc (Hons) can take three years and a part-time course will take six years.
 A two-year accelerated master’s course is also an option if you already have a relevant degree.

 Once you’ve successfully completed your degree you’ll need to register with the Health and Care Professions Council (HCPC) before you can start practising.